rocky-ai/Reverse-Search/README.md

 2>g++ -o Try3 Try2.cpp

-3>After this step Try exe file will be generated and we can run the exe file just by writing try.exe
+3>After this step Try3 exe file will be generated and we can run the exe file just by writing try.exe

 4>Then give input of node number from keyboard and the output will be the word corresponding to it.